 Most people do not marry with the idea that their marriage will later end.
 However, divorces are quite common, and the end of a marriage can cause substantial emotional strain for everyone involved.
-The dissolution process may necessitate handling multiple complex issues, which is why it is beneficial to seek the help of an attorney who is experienced in handling complicated property division, child custody, and support issues.
-If you want to get a divorce or have received paperwork from your estranged spouse, the attorneys at the Law Offices of Craig L. Cook can help.
+The dissolution process may necessitate handling multiple complex issues, which is why it is beneficial to seek the help of a divorce attorney who is experienced in handling complicated property division, child custody, and support issues.
+If you want to get a divorce or have received paperwork from your estranged spouse, the divorce attorneys at the Law Offices of Craig L. Cook can help.
 Our lawyers have more than 40 years of combined legal experience and are able to assist people in resolving their dissolution matters as expeditiously as possible.

-An Attorney’s Role in Divorce
+An Divorce Attorney’s Role in Divorce

 People who are going through a divorce may experience heightened emotions that make it difficult for them to think clearly about the issues that they need to handle.
 Your lawyer can help you step back from the emotional conflicts that you are experiencing so that you can view your case with a more critical eye.

 During the divorce process, it is important for you to understand how the case might impact you financially both while it is pending and after you have received your decree.
 If you and your estranged spouse share children, child custody and support issues might also be an issue.
-Our attorneys are equipped to help you understand your rights, what is in your children’s best interests, and the potential financial implications of your divorce.
+Our divorce attorneys are equipped to help you understand your rights, what is in your children’s best interests, and the potential financial implications of your divorce.
 They will then work to reach settlement agreements on your behalf that protect your rights.
 If they are unable to negotiate full settlements, they will aggressively litigate the matters through the court process, including a divorce trial if necessary.

 Common Divorce Issues